 Most state standards for English Language Arts require that students analyze the impact the point of view has on a text.
 Download a Point of View Overview Mini-Unit that will assist you in exploring each type of point of view in your classroom!
 In addition to my mini-unit, this article contains additional printable resources for teaching point of view.

 This mini-unit that I am sharing with you is written as six lessons, but depending on the level and ability of your students you may want to spend several days working on each type of point of view.
-Below I've shared the the first two lessons in my mini-unit.
+Below I've shared the first two point of view lessons in my mini-unit.
 You can download the complete unit here.

 Explain point of view is the manner in which a story is told.
 The point of view is the narrator’s perspective.
 It directs how the story will unfold, and influences the tone of the book.
 The point of view of a story impacts the reader’s depth of understanding of a book because the narrator can provide the reader with information or withhold information.